live-clones/gmsh/README.txt

   to build a version of Gmsh without the FLTK graphical interface.
 The list of all available configuration options is given in the reference manual.

-* You can keep multiple builds with different build options at the same time.
-For example, you could configure a debug graphical build in a "bin" subdirectory with

-    cd bin
-    cmake -DCMAKE_BUILD_TYPE=Debug ..
-    make
-    make install

-  and configure a fairly minimal static library (with only the geometry and post-processing modules and the parser) in a "lib" subdirectory with

-    cd lib
-    cmake -DDEFAULT=0 -DENABLE_BUILD_LIB=1 -DENABLE_POST=1 -DENABLE_PARSER=1 ..
-    make lib
-    make install/fast

-  (Note that "make install/fast" allows you to install only the target that you just built, i.e. "lib", and will not trigger the recompilation of the default target "gmsh".)

 * To see a detailed compilation log use